 Do you already have your own self-signed code signing certificate?
 That’s good for internal testing only.
 However, if you’re planning to sign your exes and applications for publishing, distribution, and download, you’ll need a code signing certificate issued by a trusted certification authority (CA).
 Why?
 Major operating systems and browsers won’t trust self-signed certificates because a trusted third party hasn’t verified the publisher’s organization information.
 No third-party verification, no trust!

-Depending on your needs (and pocket), you’ll be able to choose between:
+Depending on your needs (and budget), you’ll be able to choose between:

 - The more secure extended validation (EV) code signing certificate, and